Assessing Influential Observations in Pain Prediction using fMRI Data

 \subsection{Assessment Metrics}

-Two groups consisting of five metrics are examined.
-The first group contains the power ($\text{Power}_{\text{Detection}(\text{Selector})}$), false positive rate of detection ($\text{FPR}_{\text{Detection}(\text{Selector})}$), mean number of detected influential points impacting the selection of stable/true signals/predictors ($\text{Stable}_{\text{Detection}(\text{Selector})}$), and computation time ($\text{Time}_{\text{Detection}(\text{Selector})}$).
+Two groups consisting of six metrics were computed The first group consists of the power ($\text{Power}_{\text{Detection}(\text{Selector})}$), false positive rate of detection ($\text{FPR}_{\text{Detection}(\text{Selector})}$), mean number of detected influential points impacting the selection of stable/true signals/predictors ($\text{Stable}_{\text{Detection}(\text{Selector})}$), and computation time ($\text{Time}_{\text{Detection}(\text{Selector})}$).
 Specifically, $\text{Stable}_{\text{Detection}(\text{Selector})}$ determines whether each individual identified outlier alters the choice of at least two (out of a total three) pre-specified data-generating predictors.
 Here ``Detection(Selector)'' specifies the identification procedure ``Detection'' when a submodel is selected by ``Selector''.
 They directly evaluate the detection performance.
 The second group includes the MSE of prediction and the empirical probability that the pre-specified true model is contained in the selected submodel (abbreviated as above), each computed both before and after removal of detected influential points for comparison purposes.
 They highlight the benefits of outlier detection on downstream inference.
 Here, since MIP has no model selection, the latter two metrics are excluded.
-These five metrics are formally defined in Section 11.2 of the Supplementary Materials Part I (Zhang, Asgharian and Lindquist (2026)).
+These six metrics are formally defined in Section 11.2 of the Supplementary Materials Part I (Zhang, Asgharian and Lindquist (2026)).